square/border_patrol/README.markdown

 If you want to use your own point class, just define `x` and `y` as methods that correspond to `longitude` and `latitude`.

+## Performance
+It's definitely not going to beat a specialized system like PostGIS or SOLR, but it also doesn't have to go across the network to get results.
+We've been using it successfully in critical paths in production with zero impact.
+Here's a benchmark checking 10,000 random points against the sample files included in the specs.

+                          user     system      total        real colorado region       0.240000   0.010000   0.250000 (  0.249663)
+multi polygon region  0.610000   0.020000   0.630000 (  0.631532)

 ## Pro Tip

 You can make KML files easily on Google Maps by clicking "My Maps", drawing shapes and saving the map.
 Just copy the share link and add "&output=kml" to download the file.g